 Easy DIY Floating Shelves & Desk for an Awkward Nook

 DIY floating shelves are one of the easiest projects you can tackle, even with limited DIY skills.
-We totally transformed this awkward nook in our daughter's room by adding floating shelves and a floating desk.
-Learn how you can make your own with this step-by-step tutorial.
+We transformed this awkward nook in our daughter's room by adding floating shelves and a floating desk.
+What was once wasted space is now filled with practical storage and function.
+Learn how you can make your own floating shelves with this step-by-step tutorial.

 Does anyone else out there have any weird nooks in their homes?
-I feel like most homes have at least one weird nook or corner in them that leave you scratching your head about what to do with them.
-Well, you may be surprised to learn that the answer to some of the most awkward nooks is to add floating shelves.
-Floating shelves are not only easy to make and install, but they look great and add storage.
+I feel like most homes have at least one weird nook or wasted corner in them that leaves you scratching your head about to make them look pretty and function well.
+As it turns out, we discovered that adding DIY floating shelves is the answer to some of the most awkward nooks.
+Floating bookshelves are easy to make and install, plus they look great and add practical storage.
 They are a big win all the way around.

 How to Build and Install Floating Shelves